megawubs/trakt-api-wrapper/readme.md

 follow a more Object Oriented approach.
 Each request is a object on its own, and can have a response handler just or that request.
 This is the basis.

-Currently I'm implementing all kinds of requests (only `GET` requests are supported for now).
-It's not hard to do this yourself
+Currently I'm implementing all kinds of requests.
+It's not hard to do this yourself.

 A request should extend the `AbstractRequest` class and implement the `AbstractRequest::getRequestType()` and `AbstractRequest::getUrl()`.
 To set the response handler use `AbstractRequest::setResponseHandler(new MyHandler())`